lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

 - :code:`remove_exact_duplicates` Removes exact duplicates if **True**.

-- The selection config will make the Lightly Worker choose 10% of the initial dataset such that the embeddings of the chosen samples are diverse.
+- The selection config will make the Lightly Worker choose 50 samples from the initial dataset such that the embeddings of the chosen samples are diverse.

 For more details and options regarding the worker config, head to :ref:`docker-configuration`.
 For more details and options regarding the selection config, head to :ref:`worker-selection`.